angel-dart/angel/README.md

 # Nested Validators
 Very often, the data we validate contains other data within.
-You can pass a `Validator` instance to the constructor, and it will be wrapped within a `Matcher` instance.
+You can pass a `Validator` instance to the constructor, because it extends the `Matcher` class.

-The class also exposes a `toMatcher()` method that creates a Matcher that validates data using the instance.

 ```dart
 main() {